Dairy firm's GB trade up as Brexit looms

 LacPatrick collects 500 million litres of milk in Northern Ireland a year.

-The £30m investment in new drying facilities at Artigarvan means it can now process all of that locally without the need to send its plants across the border for treatment.
+The £30m investment in new drying facilities at Artigarvan means it can now process all of that locally without the need to send NI milk to its plants across the border for treatment.

 That reduces concerns around tariffs and other non tariff barriers post brexit.